-Perhaps surprisingly, the share of international students at tertiary level has not been negatively affected by the COVID-19 pandemic in many OECD countries.
-However, a few countries experienced notable declines in the share of enrolments of international students.
-Australia is one of them, as the share of enrolments of international students as a percentage of total tertiary enrolment decreased from 28% in 2019 to 22% in 2021.
+• Perhaps surprisingly, the share of international students at tertiary level has not been negatively affected by the COVID-19 pandemic in many OECD countries.
+However, a few countries experienced notable declines in the share of international students.
+Ireland is one of them, as the share of international students decreased from 11% of all tertiary students in 2019 to 9% in 2021.